-Refunds for Students Who Withdraw On or Before the First Day of Class: If a student fails to start a class/unit in their program or withdraws from the class/unit ir their program on the first class day, the school may retain a portion of pre-paid tuition or fees.
+Refunds for Students Who Withdraw On or Before the First Day of Class: If a student fails to start in their program a class/ unit or withdraws from the class/unit or their program on the first class day, the school may retain a portion of pre-paid tuition or fees.
 Failure to attend classes does not constitute a withdrawal.

-Responsibility for withdrawing from program, unit or class remains with the student.
+Withdrawal from Program, Unit or class: Responsibility for withdrawing remains with the student.
 A student must officially withdraw from their program or class/unit by notifying the Adult Education office personnel in writing by completing a withdrawal form.
 The official date of withdraw is determined when school personnel or office is notified in writing.